 The Diana Phi package is nothing like you would expect and it continues right down to the headphone itself.
 This was an unboxing full of “wow I did not expect that”.

 First, the box is not that big but not really surprising given the Diana Phi is not a hefty headphone.
 It is the graphical design and use of white that I like most about it.
 It feels fresh, and on the side, it looks almost like it was inspired a little by the Houston Astro’s famed 70’s outfit for those that remember it.

 Inside that Astro’s vibe continues with a gloriously retro carry bag (it is a man bag) inside of which houses the Diana Phi.
 This double zipper soft nylon and leather finished carry case is the bomb I kid you not.
 I love its look and it fits perfectly with the whole Diana Phi styling vibe to a tee.

 Inside you get will find your cable, the type of which will depend on what you picked at the checkout on their website.
 This one includes a 1.5m 3.5mm terminated cable with a 6.35mm adaptor as well as a similar length 1.5m cable with a 4-pin XLR termination.
 You can also opt for 2m, 2.5m, and 3m lengths as well as 2.5mm and 4.4mm terminations when buying the Diana Phi.

-Click on Page 2 for Sound Impressions & Synergy
+Click on Page 2 below for Sound Impressions & Synergy